By James Casey, Fraser Estuary Specialist, Bird Studies Canada

 With your support, Bird Studies Canada is taking action

 The outcome of our participation at the Roberts Bank Terminal 2 public hearings is not yet known.
 The Review Panel will be releasing recommendations by the end of the summer on whether to proceed or not with the Roberts Bank Terminal 2 project.
 Meanwhile, in partnership with Nature Canada and BC Nature, Bird Studies Canada has embarked on a campaign to secure a formal Fraser Estuary Restoration and Management Plan.
 This plan addresses how to maintain the health and function of this globally-significant Important Bird and Biodiversity Area prior to approving any more major industrial projects.

 We need your help to convince our government that the Fraser Estuary is too important to be lost to further industrial development.
 Bird Studies Canada, BC Nature, and Nature Canada have launched a petition asking for government to implement a Fraser Estuary Restoration and Management Plan.
-Add your voice as one of the concerned Canadians signing the petition so this message will not be ignored.
+Add your voice as one of the concerned Canadians calling for the Federal Government to halt this proposed project.